To understand the maximum concurrent requests per instance setting, read the concept document.

 - SERVICE with the name of your service.

-CONCURRENCY with the maximum number of concurrent requests per container instance.
+CONCURRENCY with the maximum number of concurrent requests per instance.
 For example the following sets a maximum of 1 concurrent requests:

 gcloud run services update SERVICE --concurrency 1